-This manuscript introduces an open-source research framework for side-channel analysis on FPGA-based IoT/microcontroller-class computing platforms, that encompasses a complete SoC and a software toolchain for SCA attacks and countermeasures, delivering a comprehensive hardware-software solution that is, to the best of our knowledge, currently lacking in the open literature.
+This manuscript introduces JARVIS, an open-source research framework for SCA on FPGA-based IoT-class computing platforms, that encompasses a complete SoC and a software toolchain for SCA attacks and countermeasures, delivering a comprehensive hardware-software solution that is, to the best of our knowledge, currently lacking in the open literature.

-The framework provides an IoT-class SoC that includes a CPU based on open-standard RISC-V as its instruction set architecture~(ISA), dedicated hardware to enable the implementation of state-of-the-art SCA countermeasures, an ad-hoc debug infrastructure to maximize the observability and controllability of the computing platform and thus simplify the execution of SCA attacks, and support for the open source FreeRTOS real-time operating system~(RTOS).
+The framework provides an IoT-class SoC that includes a CPU based on the RISC-V ISA, dedicated hardware to enable the implementation of state-of-the-art SCA countermeasures, an ad-hoc debug infrastructure to maximize the observability and controllability of the computing platform and thus simplify the execution of SCA attacks, and support for the open source FreeRTOS real-time operating system~(RTOS).
 A complete flow encompasses the configuration of the SoC, the execution of target applications and corresponding collection of side-channel information, and the analysis to identify SCA vulnerabilities and leakage sources.

-The goal of empowering designers and researchers to only focusing on studying SCA countermeasures is achieved through three main contributions: \begin{itemize} \item \emph{Capability to identify leakage sources} -- Hardware security requires not just identifying the presence of a vulnerability, but also pinpointing the source of such leakage.
+The goal of empowering designers and researchers to focus solely on studying SCA countermeasures is achieved through three main contributions. \begin{enumerate} \item \emph{Capability to identify leakage sources}.
+Hardware security requires not just identifying the presence of a vulnerability, but also pinpointing the source of such leakage.
 The computing platform has a minimal architecture to expose the least leakage sources and make them eventually simpler to identify, in addition to being easier to emulate and cheaper in terms of area and power cost, while a one-to-one match between the prototyped platform and its emulated counterpart is enforced through dedicated hardware mechanisms to enable the collection of the most accurate side-channel signal.